×

-A hip dislocation is an event that requires extreme force or another severe circumstance.
-Hip dislocations occur when the top or head of the femur comes out of the socket formed by the pelvis.
+A hip dislocation is an event that requires extreme force or another severe circumstance in order to occur.
+Hip dislocations occur when the top or head of the femur comes out of the socket of the pelvis.
 Dislocation is caused by a congenital condition or can result from a traumatic event, usually a car accident or a fall from a substantial height.
-Hip dislocation is a medical emergency, and immediate treatment is imperative to prevent any other damage.
+Hip dislocation is a medical emergency, and immediate treatment is imperative to prevent additional damage.
+Learn more below about how our hip specialists at Raleigh Orthopaedic diagnose and treat hip dislocations in Wake County.

 Causes of Hip Dislocation